 Restrictions also apply to the level of tint of windows.
-See Section 10 of the NHVIM at www.nhvr.gov.au/nhvim
+Further information can be found at NHVIM Section 10 - Windscreens and Windows.

 Fire extinguishers

 Every motorhome must contain at least one fire extinguisher with a minimum rating of 5B, which also complies with Australian Standard 2444 - Portable Fire Extinguishers and Fire Blankets.
 At least one of these fire extinguishers must be securely mounted in the living space of the motorhome, in a readily visible and accessible position no higher than 1.2 metres from the floor of the living space.
 The mounting bracket must also comply with Australian Standard 2444.
 It must be able to withstand the forces that result from impact or braking and must be designed such that the fire extinguisher does not dislodge during travel.